bus driving on the road

 In addition to collisions involving other vehicles, a bus accident can encompass any incident where a bus passenger gets injured while on the bus or while boarding or exiting it.
 If you or a family member has experienced an injury or loss of life in an Ohio bus accident caused by someone else’s negligence, you may have the right to seek legal compensation for the damages you have suffered.

-What Are the Most Common Injuries in Ohio Bus Crashes?
+What Are The Most Common Injuries In Ohio Bus Crashes?

 The injuries resulting from bus crashes can differ based on the nature of the accident, but certain types of injuries are commonly observed.
 These include head and neck injuries, fractures of bones, and internal injuries.